 Students of osteopathy, physiotherapy or chiropractic, who have completed their penultimate year of study and feel confident and comfortable about the additional time commitment.

-Other professionals who generally manage well, but will be reviewed on a case by case basis:
+Other professionals who can apply (applications will be reviewed on a case by case basis):

-- Fully qualified equine bodywork or equine sports & rehabilitation therapists, who are likely to manage the academic demands of the course;
+- Fully qualified equine bodyworkers or equine sports & rehabilitation therapists, who are likely to manage the academic demands of the course;

 - Those with an equine science degree who also have sound experience with either their own horses and/or through a daily working setting.